 From Shin-Fuji, take a bus called Fujikyuko bus (富士急行バス) to Fujinomiyaguchi Gogome (富士宮口五合目).

 There are four main routes for climbing Mt.
 Fuji.
 This route is climbing Mt.
-Fuji from south side.
+Fuji from the south side.
 And it is the shortest route to the top.
 It’s the second popular route after Yoshidaguchi route.
 Climbing up and down are different routes, so it can be crowded on the path.

 How to get Mt.
 Fuji from Tokyo by the limited express train: Yoshidaguchi route (吉田口)